Why use mfg’s Rural Disputes Team?

 - Highways and rights of way disputes

+Rural disputes can be wide and varied but more often than not linked to the land.
 The team act in Court and Tribunal matters often in high value and complex land actions.
-Recent cases have involved issues such as: adverse possession of farming land; nuisance due to flooding and contamination; a multi-party action for breach of contract as to farming subsidies, entitlements and negligence; and proprietary estoppel and a disputed trust of land action.
+Recent cases have involved issues such as: adverse possession of farming land; nuisance due to flooding and contamination; breach of contract as to farming subsidies; negligence; proprietary estoppel and a disputed trust of land action.